Copyright 2019 Unified Infotech Inc. All rights reserved.

 Divergence to Convergence

-Now it is time to get into an activity involving product owners, managers, developers, and designers to basically throw all the product components on to a wall and ask product owners to logically group each sticky notes/cards.
+This is the step where we involve product owners, developers, managers and finally designers to throw every data we’ve collected on the wall.
+We then group each of them on sticky notes/cards.
 The sorted map should have similar and related components of an application in chunks giving us a base to form a menu structure from a high-level view.
-The Result - a seamless UX that is approved by everyone.
+The Result?
+A seamless UX that is approved by everyone.
 No wonder why we call ourselves masters in user experience design.

 6. Architecting Information